-The Toolbox International Advisory Group provides strategic and scientific advice for ReAct's work on the Toolbox.
-The Advisory Group is composed of renowned experts from the antibiotic resistance field, and come from a variety of professional backgrounds and geographic locations.
+The ReAct Toolbox Advisory Group provides strategic and scientific advice for ReAct's work on the Toolbox.
+The Advisory Group is composed of renowned experts on antibiotic resistance and infectious diseases, and come from a variety of professional backgrounds and geographic locations.

 The advisory group members are invited to share their views about specific Toolbox focus areas, and to highlight key developments in policy and medical practice to assist ReAct in keeping the Toolbox up to date and continuously improve content.
 They also act as ambassadors of the Toolbox.

 The advisory group is currently composed of the following members (in alphabetical order):

 - Dr. Grace is an epidemiologist and veterinarian with more than 20 years’ experience in developing countries.
 She graduated from several leading universities and currently leads research on zoonoses and foodborne disease at the International Livestock Research Institute (ILRI) based in Nairobi, Kenya.